mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/initial-setup.rst

     PROJECT_ID=my-pgb-project  # replace with your GCP Project ID KEY_PATH=local/path/for/key/file.json  # same path as in step 3
+    REGION="us-central1"  # replace with the region of your choice

     # log into the environment and create de/activate files
     conda activate pgb